Bandra gathering: Man arrested for threatening protest by migrants, journalist booked for false news

 The Ministry of Railways clarified that there was no plan to run special trains to clear the rush of passengers.

 The Mumbai Police on Wednesday arrested Vinay Dubey, a self-proclaimed labour leader who had threatened a mass protest by migrants in the city on April 18, ANI reported.
-They also filed a first information report against a television journalist for claiming that Railways would restart operations, PTI reported.
+They also filed a first information report against him, The Indian Express reported.

+Another FIR was filed against ABP correspondent Rahul Kulkarni for claiming that Railways would restart operations.
 The police suspect the journalist’s claim may have prompted the migrants’ gathering at Bandra station.

-Over 1,000 migrant labourers gathered outside Bandra station (west) in Mumbai on Tuesday evening, believing they could travel home by train.
-The police had to use batons to disperse them.
+Over 1,000 migrant labourers gathered outside Bandra West station in Mumbai on Tuesday evening, believing they could travel home by train.
+The police uses batons to disperse them.
 At least a dozen police vehicles and scores of police personnel had been deployed at the site.
 The police claimed that the workers dispersed after they were assured food and shelter by the administration.

+The third FIR was filed against the crowd that gathered at the railway station.

-Earlier on Tuesday, Prime Minister Narendra Modi extended the lockdown, imposed in the country since March 25 to combat the coronavirus, till May 3.
-The total number of cases in the country stood at 11,439 till Wednesday morning, according to the Union Ministry of Health and Family Welfare.
+Earlier on Tuesday, Prime Minister Narendra Modi extended the lockdown imposed in the country to combat the coronavirus till May 3.
+The total number of cases in the country stood at 11,439 on Wednesday morning, according to the Union Ministry of Health and Family Welfare.
 Of these, Maharashtra accounts for the maximum number of infections.
 Maharashtra Health Minister Rajesh Tope had said on Tuesday evening that 2,684 people have so far been found infected in the state.

 The police had detained Dubey late on Tuesday, two days after he posted a video on Facebook warning that the workers would start walking back home to Uttar Pradesh and Bihar if they were not provided any means of transport.
 In the video, posted on April 12, Dubey criticised Modi for imposing a lockdown without any advance notice.
 He alleged that migrant labourers were penniless and have nothing to eat.

 “I had arranged 40 buses to take these migrants back to their home states,” Dubey said in the video.
 “I had asked all state governments for permission to run the buses.
 However, no permission has been provided yet.”
-Dubey appealed to Modi to allow long distance train to run for a few days after the lockdown period ended on April 14, so that the migrant workers could return home.
-Dubey claimed that the workers, if they don’t die of coronavirus in their place of work, will die of starvation.
+Dubey appealed to Modi to allow long distance trains to run for a few days after the lockdown period was supposed to end on April 14, for migrant workers to return home.
+Dubey claimed that the workers would die of starvation if they did not die of coronavirus in their place of work.

 Dubey then issued a warning to the governments and the police.
 “We will wait till April 14 or 15,” he said.
 “If no concrete steps are taken [to help migrant labourers], I, Vinay Dubey, will begin a journey on foot along with the migrant workers stuck in Mumbai.
 We will begin our journey around April 20...it is okay even if you put us in jail.”